-Each academic year, the EFF awards a maximum of 18 research grants.
+Each academic year, the Foundation awards a maximum of 18 research grants.
 Typically, the grants are awarded in two cycles; however, other cycles may appear throughout the year.
 Applications can be submitted for the two main cycles in either early January or again in July.
 Grants are reviewed by endocrinologists across the country, and all of the final decisions regarding the allocation of the grants are made by the Board of Directors of the EFF.
 Decisions are based on the quality and potential value of the research proposed the applicant's experience and enthusiasm, the institution, and the mentor.

 Research Proposal of No More Than 2,000 Words